-We have the right to recover, on behalf of the group, any payments made by the plan that are greater than those required by the coordination of benefits provisions from one or more of the following: the persons the plan paid or for whom it has paid, providers of service, insurance companies, service plans or other organizations.
-If a payment that should have been made under this plan was made by another plan, we also have the right to direct the plan's payment directly to another plan of any amount that should have been paid by the plan.
-The payment will be considered a benefit under this plan and will meet the plan's obligations to the extent of that payment.
+The plan has the right to recover any payments that are greater than those required by the coordination of benefits provisions from one or more of the following: the persons the plan paid or for whom the plan has paid, providers of service, insurance companies, service plans or other organizations.
+If a payment that should have been made under this plan was made by another plan, the plan also has the right to pay directly to another plan any amount that the plan should have paid.
+Such payment will be considered a benefit under this plan and will meet the plan's obligations to the extent of that payment.
+This plan has the right to appoint a third party to act on its behalf in recovery efforts.